Auto Mechanic Programs in Birmingham, Alabama

 Auto Mechanic Training Programs in Birmingham, Alabama

-If you’re looking to become an auto mechanic in Birmingham, several local schools offer excellent programs to get you started:
+If you’re looking to become an auto mechanic in Birmingham, several local schools offer comprehensive training programs:

 - Lawson State Community College